Stuffed Breakfast Biscuits

 Make Ahead Ideas

 Looking to save a few minutes in the morning?
 You can prepare your raw egg mixture the night before and leave it in the refrigerator.
-Just wait until you’re ready to cook before adding the bacon bits.
+Just wait until you’re ready to cook the eggs before adding the bacon bits.

 Store in fridge for up to three days.